You are here

-Utilizing $1 million in CRF, the Oklahoma State Department of Mental Health and Substance Abuse Services (ODMHSAS) will distribute grants to support front-line healthcare workers with training on evidence-based screenings leveraging technology and to make more available consultation services for identifying behavioral health treatments or referrals.
+Utilizing $1 million in CRF, the Oklahoma State Department of Mental Health and Substance Abuse Services (ODMHSAS) will distribute grants to support front-line healthcare workers with training on evidence-based screenings leveraging technology and to make consultation services more easily available for identifying behavioral health treatments or referrals.
 Please click here for additional information.

 Mental Health Support & Training for First Responders, Law Enforcement